 Whether they are SDR hire #1 or #20, you need to get them up and running quickly and efficiently.
 It’s your responsibility to show them the ropes so they can start producing for your company.

-For many companies, the ramp-up time for new sales professionals typically is 6 months or more, but Inside Sales has changed.
-Sales Automation tools, like email and dialing technology, have turned SDRs into revenue generating machines.
+For many companies, the ramp-up time for new sales professionals typically is 6 months or more, but inside sales has changed.
+Sales automation tools like email and dialing technology have turned SDRs into revenue-generating machines.
 When you feed them the right amount of training with the right amount of technology, that machine pumps out killer results.
-Here are some hacks on how to do it:

-1. Set Expectations and Create a Training Schedule:
+1. Set Expectations and Create an SDR Onboarding Schedule

 2. Create a Library of Sales and Company Resources

 To make it easier for your new hire, create a library of all resources in the cloud.
-Use applications like Google Drive or Dropbox and share it with your entire sales force.
+Use applications like Google Drive or Dropbox to organize the information, and share it with your entire sales force.

 Here are some suggestions for your library: